kyleskrinak/jekyll-blog/_pages/lchf.md

   caption: "Delicious melty butter, awaiting food enhancement."
 ---

-{% include figure image_path="/assets/images/2022-bass-to-bass.jpg" alt="Celebrating my fifth ketoversary on June 8th, 2022.
-Me, left, June 8th, 2017; right, June 5th, 2022" caption="Celebrating my fifth ketoversary on June 8th, 2022.
-Me, left, June 8th, 2017; right, June 5th, 2022" %}
+{% include figure image_path="/assets/images/60th-birthday.jpg" alt="A self-portrait.
+Left, me when I was 40.
+Right, me, at 60." caption="A self-portrait.
+Left, me when I was 40.
+Right, me, at 60." %}

 ## Summary

-For decades, dieticians, nutritionists, and advocacy groups have poorly advised us — and most certainly me — about what is a healthy diet.
-By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy and shifting to a nearly inverse paradigm, I’ve lost weight, kept it off, and improved my health markers.
+For decades, general physicians, nurse practitioners, dieticians, nutritionists, and advocacy groups have poorly advised us — and most certainly me — about what is a healthy diet.
+By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy and shifting to a nearly opposite way of eating, I’ve lost weight, kept it off, and improved my health markers.

 I’m describing a low-carbohydrate diet.

 ## Introduction